hashicorp/terraform-provider-kubernetes/website/docs/r/ingress.html.markdown

 #### `path`

-* `path` - (Required)  A string or an extended POSIX regular expression as defined by IEEE Std 1003.1, (i.e this follows the egrep/unix syntax, not the perl syntax) matched against the path of an incoming request.
-Currently it can contain characters disallowed from the conventional \"path\" part of a URL as defined by RFC 3986.
-Paths must begin with a '/'.
-If unspecified, the path defaults to a catch all sending traffic to the backend.
+* `path` - (Required) Path is matched against the URL path of the incoming request.
+The exact nature of this value depends on your ingress controller, see [Kubenetes reference](https://kubernetes.io/docs/concepts/services-networking/ingress/#path-types) for more information.
+The reference NGINX ingress controller defaults to case insensitive string prefix, see [ingress path matching](https://kubernetes.github.io/ingress-nginx/user-guide/ingress-path-matching/) in the NGINX ingress controller docs for more information.
 * `backend` - (Required) Backend defines the referenced service endpoint to which the traffic will be forwarded to.

 ### `tls`